onzfonz/comp227/src/content/6/en/part6d.md

 ### Exercises 6.20-6.22

-Now let's make a new version of the anecdote application that uses the React Query library.
+Now let's make a new version of the joke application that uses the React Query library.
-Take [this project](https://github.com/comp127/query-anecdotes) as your starting point.
+Take [this project](https://github.com/comp127/query-jokes) as your starting point.
 The project has a ready-installed JSON Server, the operation of which has been slightly modified.
 Start the server with `npm run server`.

 #### Exercise 6.20

-Implement retrieving anecdotes from the server using React Query.
+Implement retrieving jokes from the server using React Query.

 The application should work in such a way that if there are problems communicating with the server, only an error page will be displayed: